wp-plugins/woocommerce-ajax-filters/readme.txt

 * In PHP `do_shortcode('[br_filters attribute=price type=slider title="Price Filter"]');`

 = Shortcode Options: =
-* `attribute` - product attribute, eg price or length.
+* `attribute`(required) - product attribute, eg price or length.
 Don't forget that woocommerce adding pa_ suffix for created attributes.
  So if you create new attribute `jump` its name is `pa_jump`
-* `type` - checkbox, radio, slider or select
+* `type`(required) - checkbox, radio, slider or select
 * `operator` - OR or AND
 * `title` - whatever you want to see as title.
 Can be empty
 * `product_cat` - parent category id